Legendary-Candice-Joe/Round-Engine/README.md

 9. Option presets for different people.

-10 (NEW!).
-Allows changing the amount of health lost by missing a note.
+10. Allows changing the amount of health lost by missing a note.

+11 (new!).
+Allows custom note addable note skins.

+12 (new!).
+Change a bit of strum animations.

 # Charting Features